getodk/docs/docs/collect-shortcut.rst

       :alt: Image showing Apps button.
       :class: device-screen-vertical

-2. :gesture:`Touch and hold` on an empty space on the Home screen and then click on :guilabel:`Widgets` button at the bottom of the screen.
+2. Touch and hold on an empty space on the Home screen and then click on :guilabel:`Widgets` button at the bottom of the screen.

    .. image:: /img/collect-best-practices/widgets.png
       :alt: Image showing Widgets button.
       :class: device-screen-vertical

-3. Find the :guilabel:`ODK Form` widget and then :gesture:`touch and hold` it.
+3. Find the :guilabel:`ODK Form` widget and then touch and hold it.

    .. image:: /img/collect-best-practices/odk-form.png
       :alt: Image showing ODK Form widget.